JanssenProject/jans/docs/janssen-server/developer/agama/programming-guide/conditionals-matching/README.md

 ## Example: the unforgiving club

-Suppose a ficticious club exists in which becoming a member requires filling out a form online which is then evaluated by a strict board of former members.
+Suppose a fictitious club exists in which becoming a member requires filling out a form online which is then evaluated by a strict board of former members.
 Aspiring members are required to supply their name, e-mail, and choose from a set of personal interests to develop in the club.
 The board members are picky and refuse to study any application coming without personal interests selected or with too much of them.

 The first version of this flow is as follows: